 From VNC Connect 6.2.0, you can configure VNC Server to utilise the latest version of the Xorg server present on your system instead.
 More desktop environments, applications and extensions will likely be compatible out-of-the-box, giving a much better user experience, especially on Red Hat-compatible distributions.

-Note: If you are using Ubuntu, SUSE or Raspbian, you should continue to use Xvnc.
-This means that under Ubuntu and SUSE you will still need to switch desktop environment in order to avoid the grey screen.
-There's no issue under Raspbian, however, as the default PIXEL desktop environment works well with Xvnc.
+Note: If you are using SUSE or Raspberry Pi OS (previously called Raspbian), you should continue to use Xvnc.
+This means that under SUSE you will still need to switch desktop environment in order to avoid the grey screen.
+There's no issue under Raspberry Pi OS (previously called Raspbian), however, as the default PIXEL desktop environment works well with Xvnc.

 Xorg and the Xorg dummy video driver must be installed.
 For example: